RASPIAUDIO/UltraAndVolumio/README.md

 ## How to install it ?
 1. Install Volumio on a SD
-2. initialize Volumio as usual and choose "raspiaudio" in the "i2s" section
+2. Initialize Volumio as usual and choose "raspiaudio" in the "i2s" section
 3. On the RasberryPI directly or via "ssh" do these operations:
-     * A. load this repositery :
+     * A. Load this repositery :

         *=> git clone https://github.com/RASPIAUDIO/UltraAndVolumio.git*
-     * B. validate the repository:
+     * B. Validate the repository:

          #### directly: